moj-analytical-services/intro-to-python/README.md

 Clone this git repository!
 Using `cd`, navigate into the `training` directory you created.
 You can the clone this repository using `git clone git@github.com:moj-analytical-services/intro-to-python.git`.
 Navigate into your newly cloned repository.
 Create a new branch to work on, using the command `git checkout -b <your_branch_name>` (name the branch with your name or initials, or something unique!).
 We'll revisit some other git commands later in the training.

+## Part 2: Installing and importing packages

+Packages make your life easier when coding in python.
+You can use them to do things that would be very time consuming to do in base python, so it is worth understanding how to install them early on.

+### [Optional] Create a virtual environment

+Virtual environments keep your projects separate, so you don't have clashes between package version.
+For the purposes of this exercise, it isn't necessary, but you may want to read [this guidance](https://user-guidance.services.alpha.mojanalytics.xyz/tools/jupyterlab.html#using-a-virtual-environment-in-jupyter) on how to create them and use them in JupyterLab.

+### Task 1: Install the pandas package

+Pandas is a data analysis package which you are likely to use a lot when coding in python.
+We use `pip` via the command line to install package using `pip install <package_name>`.
+Install pandas now.

+### Task 2: Import the pandas package

+In JupyterLab, go to the file navigator on the left of screen and click on `training` -> `intro-to-python` -> `intro-to-python.ipynb`.
+This should open a juptyer notebook with the rest of this training session's content.

 ## Answers to Part 1